 - Shareholders of a ltd company may receive income in the form of dividends which will be taxed using dividend tax rates whereas any profits distributed to members of an LLP will be taxed under income tax rules (occasionally capital gains).
 As such the amount of tax paid on distributions can vary significantly.
 We will look at tax efficiency later in the article.

-- Flexibility is greater with an LLP because the structure is less rigid and easier to amend whereas a company limited by shares lacks some of this flexibility as there are stricter rules that must be followed under the companies act 2006.
+- Flexibility is greater with an LLP vs LTD because the LLP structure is less rigid and easier to amend whereas a company limited by shares lacks some of this flexibility as there are stricter rules that must be followed under the companies act 2006.
 Which is considered stricter than the equivalent LLP legislation.

 - A LLP is considered to give it’s members a greater degree of privacy compared to that offered to shareholders in a ltd company.
 The limited company’s articles of association are on public record at Companies House with details such as share splits available for all to see.
 The LLP will detail profit splits in its members agreement which is not filed at Companies House and not on public record.